Nov 17, 2020 | Industry

 On-premises logistics software tends to drain resources, and while modern solutions can be managed locally, more and more logistics businesses are choosing to leverage the cloud.

 Many of these logistics teams are migrating to a single-platform cloud logistics service.
 They like that they don't have to manage the equipment and servers, which typically accompany on-premises infrastructure.
 Operations can scale to meet the demands of the business and keep up with the supply chain, and logistics providers are able to pay on a cost structure that scales with the company.
 Cloud computing provides the freedom and security that modern logistics providers need to focus on their customers and on efficient supply chain operations instead of server and software management.

 What can be done with a solution powered by the cloud?

 McKinsey Global Institute estimates that "the transportation-and-warehousing industry has the third-highest automation potential of any sector."

 Automation technology has come a long way.
 Warehouse automation increases efficiency, eliminates costly errors, improves your return on investment with faster processes, and can even measure and document pallets and send corresponding documents off to the right transaction automatically.

-A single platform acts as a centralized foundation, which can simplify your processes.
+A single platform acts as a centralized foundation, which can simplify your processes and improve operational efficiency by leaps and bounds.
 From warehouse to freighter and through customs to the final destination, tracking for each step of the journey is handled in one place.
 Even customs, duties, tariffs, and multiple customs regimes can be managed by the same software.

-Operations, accounting, tracking, connectivity and compliance?
-All of it can be funneled into one place, meaning teams can work more collaboratively from one single, unified platform for a seamless workflow.
+Operations, order management, accounting, tracking, connectivity, inventory control, and compliance?
+All of it can be funneled into one place, meaning logistics managers and teams are better-equipped to work more collaboratively from one single, unified platform for a seamless workflow.